-A reputable residential treatment program offers an array of services designed to treat the entire person, not just the addiction itself.
+A reputable inpatient (or residential) treatment program offers an array of services designed to treat the entire person, not just the addiction itself.
 Yet, so many people do not get the opportunity to receive this kind of treatment.

 In fact, 8.5 percent of the U.S. population or 22.5 million people ages 12 and over, needed treatment for drug or alcohol abuse in 2014.
 Of those people, about 4.2 million or 18.5 percent received any kind of treatment that same year, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Even a smaller amount of those folks receive specialized treatment, programs that feature evidence-based services that have a higher success rate in helping clients achieve sobriety.

 Read on to learn more about residential treatment and the array of services a reputable program offers.

 Residential treatment for substance abuse began to emerge in the late 1950s.
 The most popular residential program is referred to as the therapeutic community (TC) model.
 The first TC was established in 1958, according to the National Institute on Drug Abuse (NIDA).

 Historically, TCs differed from standard drug treatment programs in that they provided alternatives to medically-oriented courses.
 These programs have since evolved in response to research that shows the efficacy of medication-based treatment.
 They also have grown to treat the entire individual, not just the addiction itself.